animeshpunetha/animeshpunetha/README.md

 # Hi, I’m Animesh Punetha 👋

-**Final-year engineering undergraduate** at [National Institute of Technology Durgapur](https://nitdgp.ac.in), passionate about building scalable software and data-driven systems.
+**Final-year engineering undergraduate** at [National Institute of Technology Durgapur](https://nitdgp.ac.in), having a strong foundation in Computer Science fundamentals and DSA, passionate about building scalable software and data-driven systems.

 ---